Win March Madness Contests

 Putting it to Use

 As an example, let’s say Kansas is the favorite at 5-to-1 odds.
 Let’s also say you are in a pool of 50,000 people and 65% of the people select Kansas as their champion.
 This is always a rough estimate unless you actually know the percentages.
-But, you can assume that the four No. 1 seeds are going to account for 90% of the picks for winning the championship with the overall number one seed getting the majority of attention.
+A a rule of thumb, you can assume that the four No. 1 seeds are going to account for 90% of the picks for winning the championship – with the overall number one seed getting the majority of attention.
 The majority of people also follow recommendations on sites like ESPN and CBS Sports, so you may be able to narrow down your estimate with that.

 Using our formula, we get: